Gremlins 2: Bat Gremlin Movie Prop

 Introduction

-Some of the best Gremlin creature designs came out of the Splice of Life laboratory in the Clamp Center (see also the Vegetable Gremlin).
-After drinking the "bat formula", this creature sprouted wings, conspired with the Brain Gremlin to get injected with liquid sunblock and flew out of the window to terrorize New York locals.
+Some of the most imaginative Gremlin designs in Gremlins 2 came out of the Splice o’ Life laboratory in the Clamp Center—including the unforgettable Vegetable Gremlin.
+After drinking the experimental "bat formula," this Gremlin sprouted wings, teamed up with the Brain Gremlin to get injected with liquid sunblock, and burst through a window to terrorize unsuspecting New Yorkers.

-The following dramatic reveal shot shows the Bat Gremlin in all his glory.
-If you notice, the Bat is standing exactly in the same spot as the previous completely different style Gremlin so while filming they could very likely run cables through the hole already made in the back wall.
+The next dramatic reveal shot presents the Bat Gremlin in all his glory.
+If you look closely, he’s standing in the exact same position as the previous, entirely different-style Gremlin—suggesting the filmmakers likely reused the existing hole in the back wall to route cables for the new puppet.

-The animatronic Bat in the laboratory would have also been a pole-arm style puppet with a giant "pole" coming out of his back and controlled by various puppeteers behind the gray wall.
-The facial expressions, eye and ear movements would have been run into a 1989 era computer.
+The animatronic Bat Gremlin seen in the laboratory scene was likely a pole-arm style puppet, supported by a large rod extending from its back and operated by multiple puppeteers positioned behind the gray wall.
+Facial expressions, along with eye and ear movements, would have been controlled via a 1989-era computer system.

-The Bat stop motion work was done by Doug Beswick's team of talented animators with Jim Aupperle, James Belohovek, and Yancy Calzada and was filmed at the Chandler Group in Marina del Rey, CA.
+The stop-motion work was handled by Doug Beswick’s team of skilled animators—Jim Aupperle, James Belohovek, and Yancy Calzada—and was filmed at the Chandler Group in Marina del Rey, California.

 The remaining Bats created were for the main "face" of Bat Gremlin hand puppet which you see opposite to the telemetric puppet.